Spxg/sqlite-wasm-rs/README.md

 ## Use external libc (shim only)

-As mentioned above, sqlite is now directly linked to emscripten's libc.
+As mentioned below, sqlite is now directly linked to emscripten's libc.
 But we provide the ability to customize libc.

 Cargo provides a [`links`](https://doc.rust-lang.org/cargo/reference/manifest.html#the-links-field) field that can be used to specify which library to link to.

 We created a new [`sqlite-wasm-libc`](https://github.com/Spxg/sqlite-wasm-rs/tree/master/sqlite-wasm-libc) library with no implementation and only a `links = "libc"` configuration.

-Then with the help of [`Overriding Build Scripts`](https://doc.rust-lang.org/cargo/reference/build-scripts.html#overriding-build-scripts), you can overriding its configuration on the upper layer and link sqlite to your custom libc.
+Then with the help of [`Overriding Build Scripts`](https://doc.rust-lang.org/cargo/reference/build-scripts.html#overriding-build-scripts), you can overriding its configuration in your crate and link sqlite to your custom libc.

 More see [`custom-libc example`](https://github.com/Spxg/sqlite-wasm-rs/tree/master/examples/custom-libc).